News & Reviews

 Handel: Dixit Dominus & Bach: Motet – Concert Review

 **** London Evening Standard, 4th November 2016 St Peter’s, Eaton Square, an imposing neoclassical church in the heart of Belgravia, has been hosting chamber music concerts for ten years.
-With its bright, welcoming interior and generous acoustics it’s a delightful venue, just five minutes from Victoria, and one I wish […]
+With its bright, welcoming interior and generous acoustics it’s a delightful venue, just five minutes from Victoria, and one I wish I had discovered long ago. […]

 Read more